Highlights - best things to see in Iceland with kids

 But with 2 under 12 freebies we could keep the cost under the £300, which it would have been closer to, if we’d left it a couple of years.

-Top tip: There is another Blue lagoon in Reykjavik itself – look out for this when google mapping or you will go hours out of your way (as we nearly did), miss your time slot and effectively throw £200 in the bin.
+There is another Blue lagoon in Reykjavik itself – look out for this when google mapping or you will go hours out of your way (as we nearly did), miss your time slot and effectively throw £200 in the bin.
 Avoid another easy way of chucking your money away by allowing plenty of time to navigate the densely misty tundra on the way there too.
 Literally double the google map time estimate to be safe.
-We got lost in the scooby-doo mists and ended up going via some other misty volcanic lagoons.
+We got lost in the scooby-doo mists and ended up going via lots of other foggy volcanic lagoons, which we would have enjoyed exploring had we not been against the clock.

 You are required to shower before heading out in your wet, and soon to be frosted, swimmers into the oh-so-fresh 9 degree air.
-Trotted quickly down the steps, past the lifeguards in their furry hooded Parkers (unususal) into the warm foggy pool and immediately sank up to our necks to stabilise body temperatures.
-Only at this point did I spot the other entrance option – an inside/outside channel where whole body submersion could take place in the safety of the changing rooms and you only expose your head as you exit the building.
+Trotted quickly down the steps, past the lifeguards in their furry hooded Parkers (no speedoes and shades here) into the warm, foggy pool and immediately sank up to our necks to stabilise body temperatures.
+Only at this point did I spot the other entrance option – an inside/outside channel where whole body submersion could take place in the safety of the changing rooms, requiring you to only expose your head as you exit the building.
 Clever.
 Exit strategy noted.

 There was a swim up bar, but at £5 a coke we swam past it and up to the facial counter where ladies in 1950’s floral swim hats urged you to spoon white volcanic silica onto your face for a voodoo mask effect (and also smooth skin).